sergiorivera50/microblog/content/_index.md

 title: "sergiorivera.dev"
 ---

 Hello!
-My name is <strong>Sergio</strong>, I am a Machine Learning engineer operating at the intersection of data science and applied mathematics.
+My name is <strong>Sergio</strong>, I am a Machine Learning engineer operating at the intersection of computer science and applied mathematics.

 I hold an MPhil in Advanced Computer Science from the University of Cambridge, where I received supervision from [Prof Amanda Prorok](https://www.cst.cam.ac.uk/people/asp45).
 As of now, I work as a Data Scientist for a large consulting firm in Madrid.